scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 It should be noted that all the present results were obtained during normal, multi-user, production periods on all machines.
 In fact, the time the jobs take to run is affected by the other jobs on the system.
 This is true even when the job is the only one using a particular node, which was the case in the present study.
-There are shared resources such as network filesystems that all the nodes use.
+There are shared resources such as network file systems that all the nodes use.
 The high speed interconnect that enables parallel jobs to run is also a shared resource.
 The more jobs are running on the cluster, the more contention there is for these resources.
 As a result, the same job runs at different times will take a different amount of time to complete.